chandanhpcic/docs/source/development/backend/autorun.rst

 syshook
 -------

-OPNsense offers an easy method to plug in custom scripts during boot stages and assorted system events.
+Reticen8 offers an easy method to plug in custom scripts during boot stages and assorted system events.

 Syshook scripts should be installed in: